riteshbandaru/riteshbandaru/README.md

 # 💫 About Me:
-I am a passionate Backend Developer and AI/ML Enthusiast with a strong drive for continuous learning and problem-solving.
+I am a passionate AI/ML Enthusiast with a strong drive for continuous learning and problem-solving.
 I thrive on exploring emerging technologies and finding innovative solutions to complex challenges.
 My journey is fueled by curiosity and a commitment to personal and professional growth in the dynamic world of tech.<br><br><br>

 ## 🌐 Socials: